The Hearing Trumpet

 The Hearing Trumpet is a 1974 surrealist novel by Mexican-British author Leonora Carrington.
 It follows the hard-of-hearing nonagenarian Marian, who is sent off to a peculiar old-age home by her family.

 Plot

 92-year-old Marian Leatherby lives in Mexico with her son Galahad, his wife Muriel, and her grandson Robert.
-Upon being gifted a hearing trumpet by her friend Carmella, Marian discovers that her family is planning to put her in an institution, which indeed happens.
+Upon being gifted a hearing trumpet by her friend Carmella, Marian discovers that her family is planning to put her in an institution.
 At the institution Marian finds herself drawn into surreal and occult intrigue, conspiracy and adventure.

 Publication

 According to the introduction to the 2005 version by Ali Smith, the novel was first published in French translation in 1974, as Le Cornet Acoustique, and first published in the original English version in 1976.
 According to American art historian Susan L. Aberth The Hearing Trumpet was completed in 1950.

 The novel was reprinted by New York Review Books in 2021.